MicrosoftDocs/power-platform/power-platform/admin/powerapps-privacy-export-dsr.md

 >  We recommend that administrators complete this step for Power Apps users.

 ### Step 12: Find personal data for the user in Microsoft Copilot Studio
 Power Apps capabilities build upon Microsoft Copilot Studio.
 Microsoft Copilot Studio is also available as a standalone service.
-For guidance on how to respond to DSR requests for users Microsoft Copilot Studio service data, see [Responding to Data Subject Requests for Microsoft Copilot Studio](/power-virtual-agents/personal-data-summary).
+For guidance on how to respond to DSR requests for Microsoft Copilot Studio service data, see [Responding to Data Subject Requests for Microsoft Copilot Studio](/power-virtual-agents/personal-data-summary).

 > [!IMPORTANT]
-> It is recommended that admins complete this step for a Power Apps user
+> It's recommended that admins complete this step for a Power Apps user.

 ## Step 13: Export the user's personal data in environments
 Anyone with a Power Apps license, provided there is 1GB available database capacity, can create environments and create and build apps on Dataverse; this includes the Power Apps Developer Plan, which is a free license that allows users to try out Dataverse in an individual environment.
 To see which Dataverse capabilities are included in each Power Apps license, see the [Power Apps Pricing page](https://powerapps.microsoft.com/pricing).